 Also, poor user experience is most likely to occur as you need to backhaul the user traffic to a regional data center.
 This adds latency and bandwidth costs.

 In recent years, torrenting has started to become increasingly popular amongst computer users who wish to download files such as movies, books, and songs.
 Without having a VPN, this could risk your privacy and security.
 That is why some people may decide to turn their attention towards extratorrent alternatives so they can continue to do this but with the utmost protection.
 It is also important to note that you should be very careful when it comes to downloading files to your computer as they could cause more harm than good.
 That’s why it is important that you use a VPN.

 Can Zero Trust Access be the Solution?

 The main principle that ZTA follows is that nothing should be trusted.
 This is regardless of whether the connection is originating inside or outside the network perimeter.
-Reasonably, today we have no reason to trust any user, device or application.
+Reasonably, today we have no reason to trust any user, device or application, some companies may try and decrease the accessibility with the use of programs like office 365 distribution group to allow and disallow users and devices specific network permissions.
 You know that you cannot protect what you cannot see but the fact that you also cannot attack what you cannot see also holds true.
 ZTA makes the application and the infrastructure completely undetectable to the unauthorized clients, thereby creating an invisible network.